Sinaia Introduction Walking Tour (Self Guided), Sinaia

 Sight description based on Wikipedia.

-6) Biserica Mare (must see)
+6) Biserica Mare (Great Church) (must see)

-Under the leadership of Hegumens Ioasaf and Paisie, construction of The Great Church began in 1842 using funds allocated by the monastery and was completed in 1846.
+Under the leadership of Hegumens Ioasaf and Paisie, construction of the Great Church began in 1842 using funds allocated by the monastery and was completed in 1846.
 This smaller structure was enlarged by the Board of Civil Hospitals during a period from 1897 to 1903.
 These efforts gave the building the appearance it has today.

 Created by architect George Mandrea, the structure utilizes the Moldavian style and the Brâncovenesc style from Walachia.
 It is said that the belt of three green enamel lines that encircle the building represent the unity of the Holy Trinity in one God and the unity of the Three Romanian Kingdoms in one country.